Kasperjoergensen3/MLOps_project/reports/README.md

 >
 > Answer:

-here is a screen shot of the container registry for this project.
+Here is a screen shot of the container registry for this project:
 ![Buckets](figures/containers.png)

 1. api: contains different different packed versions of the API.